 Peanut butter is processed similar to peanuts, up to the roasting state it is the same way, until the time that peanuts are finely grounded into a paste and vacuum packaged.

 One of the biggest concerns with nut butters, especially with peanut butter, is contamination with Salmonella because of this pathogen’s ability to survive in peanut butter, despite the low water activity (aw).
-Researchers have found an initial inoculum of 5.68 log CFU/g in peanut butter can result in greater than 3 log CFU/g after 1 week at 5 C and 21 C. Even after 24 weeks, approximately 2 and 1 log CFU/g Salmonella was detected at 5 C and 21 C, respectively.
-A 3-strain cocktail of Salmonella tennessee inoculated in peanut butter survived for 2 weeks at 4 and 22 C. Another pathogen, Listeria monocytogenes, was able to survive for 24 weeks in peanut butter at 20 C with an initial inoculation level of 4 log CFU/g.
-Potential contamination by L. monocytogenes prompted nationwide recalls of certain brands of peanut butter (2010) and peanut butter & jelly sandwiches (2011).
-These studies suggest that pathogen contamination of peanut butter after heat processing could remain in the product throughout its shelf life .
+Researchers have found an initial inoculum of 5.68 log colony-forming units per gram (CFU/g) of peanut butter can result in greater than 3 log CFU/g after 1 week at 5 °C and 21 °C. Even after 24 weeks, approximately 2 and 1 log CFU/g Salmonella was detected at 5 °C and 21 °C, respectively.
+A 3-strain cocktail of Salmonella Tennessee inoculated in peanut butter survived for 2 weeks at 4 and 22 °C. Another pathogen, Listeria monocytogenes, was able to survive for 24 weeks in peanut butter at 20 °C with an initial inoculation level of 4 log CFU/g.
+Studies such as these suggest that pathogen contamination of peanut butter after heat processing could remain in the product throughout its shelf life .
 Potential contamination by L. monocytogenes prompted nationwide recalls of certain brands of peanut butter (2010) and peanut butter & jelly sandwiches (2011).

 In conclusion, perhaps the use of sanitary water, sanitary facilities, personal hygiene, plant sanitation, proper transportation, and other prevention-based food safety programs can help prevent any initial contamination to the product.

 Nuts contain 70-80% fat, mostly unsaturated fatty acids (monounsaturated and polyunsaturated) which may be beneficial for glucose and insulin homeostasis .
-An ounce of plain nuts, without salt or sugar, contains between 160 to 200 calories and about 13 to 20 g of fat.
-However, nuts are low in saturated fat with only 1-2.5 g per ounce and are naturally cholesterol free.
+An ounce of plain nuts, without salt or sugar, contains between 160 to 200 calories and about 13 to 20 grams of fat.
+However, nuts are naturally cholesterol free and low in saturated fat with only 1-2.5 grams per ounce.
 Nuts also supply important vitamins, such as vitamin E, folic acid, vitamin B-6, and niacin, and minerals, such as magnesium, zinc, copper, and potassium .